Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 };
 ```

-Unfortunately, **cpp-sort** requires sorters to implement range-based algorithms too in order to satisfy the `Sorter` concept.
-Implementing by hand the whole set of features is boring and error-prone.
-Fortunately, **cpp-sort** provides the utility class template [`sorter_facade`](https://github.com/Morwenn/cpp-sort/wiki/Sorter-facade) to automagically generate the missing features when an iterator-based `operator()` exists:
+Unfortunately, **cpp-sort** requires sorters to implement range-based algorithms too in order to satisfy the *Sorter* requirements, and implementing the whole set of features by hand is boring and error-prone.
+Fortunately, **cpp-sort** provides [`sorter_facade`][sorter-facade], a class template to automagically generate the missing features when an iterator-based `operator()` is provided:

 ```cpp
 struct bubble_sorter_impl